dottocarlotta/antimasks-hashtags-data-analysis/README.md

 ### How First Draft used Twitter data and Python's Pandas and Regex to analyse the spread of anti-masks hashtags
 Carlotta Dotto, First Draft

-August 18, 2020

 This repository contains data and code supporting a [First Draft article](https://firstdraftnews.org/latest/coronavirus-how-pro-mask-posts-boost-the-anti-mask-movement) examining the #NoMasks hashtag trending on Twitter on July 292.
 Published on August 21, 2020.
-See below for details.

 ## Methodology